 Finally, in some of the worst scenarios, a baby might only seem to recover from sleep regression, only to fall into a new sleeping pattern that’s nothing like what it was before – it’s much, much worse.

-If the new pattern is different enough from the old one, it may be really difficult to know that the sleep regression is actually over.
+If the new pattern is different enough from the old one, it may be really difficult to know that the sleep regression is over.

 In these cases, what may have happened is a series of unfortunate events, kind of like what once happened to us.

 Example: One of our children hit a developmental milestone and had sleep regression.
 Before they could return to a normal sleep-wake cycle, they got sick.
-Just as they were getting better, we went on long-scheduled vacation to visit family out of state.
+Just as they were getting better, we went on a long-scheduled vacation to visit family out of state.

 That was a rough few months – because it was a never-ending cycle of awful nights and sleep deprivation.
 Technically, this thrice-cursed sleep disruption did carry on for several months before it finally ended.
-But if we hadn’t been hit with a big case of bad timing, it would have resolved much sooner.
+But if we hadn’t been hit with a big case of bad timing, it would have been resolved much sooner.